 What’s the Difference Between Enrollment Billing and Claims Billing?
+(West Region)

 If you received a TRICARE billing notice and have questions, Health Net Federal Services, LLC (HNFS) wants to help.
 Log in on the HNFS website for enrollment billing history and to view explanations of benefits for processed claims.
 If you need further help, call HNFS’ customer service line and follow the phone tree prompts to direct your call.